 What is Piertech’s typical delivery time of products and equipment?

 Standard inventory items are shipped immediately, since we stock specific material for faster delivery.
 If it is a specialty item, we generally ship in 2-3 weeks.

 How does PierTechs Pricing Compare with other manufacturers?

 Our products and equipment are very cost competitive (Sample prices and quotes are available upon request).

 PierTech manufactures drive heads from 5,000 foot pounds of torque to 375,000 foot pounds of torque.
 We size equipment for your machines and projects and offer a full line of torque monitoring equipment, attachments, and tools.

 PierTech manufactures 1 ½” and 1 ¾” Square shaft (Tension), 2 7/8’ and 3 ½” (Compression) for residential and light commercial.
 We also offer 4 1/2” – 16” OD Hercules Piles for commercial and industrial applications, also for loads more than 500 tons.

 Does PierTech offer training?

 We offer free training once a month in St. Louis, where we certify contractors to become PierTech Installers.
-We discuss everything from the basics of Installation and Design to Marketing.
-Along With a live demonstration.
+Everything from the basics of installation, design, and marketing will be discussed, along with a live demonstration.